Equality and diversity

 The Equality and Human Rights Commission replaces the three former commissions: Commission for Racial Equality, the Disability Rights Commission and the Equal Opportunities Commission.The Equality and Human Rights Commission champions equality and human rights for all, working to eliminate discrimination, reduce inequality, protect human rights and build good relations ensuring everyone has a fair chance to participate in society.
 For further information please visit their website.

-The Equality Mainstreaming Report 2015 sets out our approach on equalities, highlights current examples of good practice and demonstrates how we take equality into consideration in everything we do.
-The Equality Outcomes Report 2015 describes progress made during the first two years of our 2013-2017 equality outcomes.
+The Equality Mainstreaming Report 2017 sets out our approach on equalities and demonstrates how we take equality into consideration in everything we do.
+The Equality Outcome Report 2017 describes progress made towards our 2013-2017 equality outcomes and lists our new outcomes and action plan for 2017-2021.

 Equality Impact Assessments (EIAs)